uillinois-community/gitForCourses/checklist.md

 A quick list for instructors who want to use the CS225 git methods.

+## Overview

+* Students get their own repo in a course-semester GitHub organization, created by a web self-service tool
+* Assignments are released in a `_release` repo in that organization
+* Students merge branches from the `_release` repo into their `master` branch and work from there
+* Students push their repo to GitHub Enterprise to make available to grade
+* Grades are distributed into a `_grades` branch in the student repo

 ## Things you do once a semester:

 ### Organization setup